Mitsubishi Pajero: South America

-Military

-A variant of the second generation Pajero is used by the JSDF as the Mitsubishi Type 73 light truck (Shin).

-Third generation (V60-, V70- / NM, NP; 1999)
+Third generation (V60, V70; 1999)

 Designed in house, the third generation Pajero debuted in the Japanese domestic market in 1999, and in other markets in late 2000 as a 2001 model — and in the Philippines and other developing nations in 2003.

 The third generation was redesigned with a lower, wider stance and unibody (monocoque) construction with integrated ladder frame chassis for increased torsional rigidity and drastically improved cabin strength when compared to typical body-on-frame (ladder frame) designs.
-This was in part due to Mitsubishi's RISE reinforcement system which resulted in a chassis and body combination that exhibited impressive structural integrity in rollover accidents and was completely unaffected by severe chassis loading as would typically experienced during off-road recoveries.
+This was in part due to Mitsubishi's RISE reinforcement system, which resulted in a chassis and body combination that exhibited impressive structural integrity in rollover accidents and was completely unaffected by severe chassis loading as would typically experienced during off-road recoveries.
 The fuel tank was relocated between the front and rear axles to improve weight distribution and improve ground clearance.
 This generation featured a fold and tumble, reclining second row 60/40 split seat and a stowable / removable third row seat.

 The Super Select 4 (SS4) system was also further refined: bevel gears were replaced with planetary gears.
 This meant the front-to-rear torque setting ranged from 33:67, with the ability to adjust to 50:50 depending on surface conditions.
 The system was also made fully electronic, meaning the vehicle didn't have to be in gear to switch between drive modes.
 After all the upgrades, the system was renamed to Super Select 4WD II (SS4-II).

 Alongside rack and pinion steering (as opposed to the recirculating ball system on previous generations), the Pajero also offered a choice of three transmissions; a five speed manual, a four speed INVECS-II automatic and a five speed INVECS-II tiptronic.

 An all-new 3.8 litre SOHC 24-valve V6 powerplant was also introduced on this generation.
 This engine used an Electronic Throttle Valve (ETV).